-Group Members will adhere to Verizon's data breach notification policy (as revised and updated from time to time) which sets out the process which must be followed in the event of a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal information transmitted, stored or otherwise processed (a "Data Protection Breach").

-In particular, in the event of a Data Protection Breach, the person who becomes aware of the breach within the relevant Group Member will, without undue delay, notify databreachreport@one.verizon.com, which is managed by the Senior Director, International Privacy and the commercial legal, regulatory and security team (the "Data Breach Panel"), which will analyse the details of the Data Protection Breach and notify, without undue delay:
+In the event of a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, customer personal information transmitted, stored or otherwise processed (a "Data Protection Breach"), the person who becomes aware of the breach within the relevant Group Member will. without undue delay, notify databreachreport@one.verizon.com which is managed by the Senior Director, International Privacy and the commercial legal, regulatory and security team (the "Data Breach Panel").
+The Data Breach Panel will analyse the details of the Data Protection Breach and notify the customer without undue delay and in accordance with the terms of its contract with that customer.